LinX64/CoinCap/README.md

 Coroutines, Flow, Hilt, Coil, etc.

 This project is using Material 3 components, as well as the Compose navigation library.
-It also has an integrated Static Analysis tool (Detekt) and a CI/CD pipeline (Github Actions).
+It also has an integrated Static Analysis tool (Detekt) and CI/CD pipeline (Github Actions + Bitrise).

 ### Libraries and Tools